JorgeMag96/dark-souls-death-counter/README.md

 This small Python script updates a text file every time you die in a soulslike game.
-This works by taking a screenshot every set amount of time (1 second), then processing the image by applying a red channel filter and finally using Tesseract to recognize letters in the image, in this case we want to recognize the red text **YOU DIED** which appears after dying in the game.
+This works by taking a screenshot every set amount of time (1 second), then processing the image by applying a red channel filter and finally using Tesseract to recognize letters in the image, in this case we want to recognize the red text **YOU DIED** which appears after dying in the game.<br><br>
+**But why do this ?**<br>
+Well, I use [Streamlabs](https://streamlabs.com/) to stream video games and just by adding a text source with a reference to the text file that this script updates I can show/update my deaths while streaming.

 ## Compatible games: